stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-We provide a default implementation for a constant value:
+A default implementation is provided for a constant value:

 ```java
 static HeightFunction literal(float height) {